What is Scripsio?

 All you need to do to access it is to hover over “+ New” in the topbar and then click on “Post”.
 The editor opens up and you’re on your way.
 When you publish the entry, it will show up on your timeline and however you have set your preferences.

-An exciting feature of these blogs is that they are integrated with the Steem blockchain.
+An exciting feature of these blogs is that they are integrated with the Hive blockchain.
 It’s not necessary to do so, but you are able to go into your dashboard and set it up.

 In order to set it up, all you need to do is hover on “Scripsio” in the topbar, then click on “Dashboard”.
 From there, click on Profile in the left column.

-Other than the blog, all Scripsio features are free to use.
+Basic Scripsio features are free to use.
 We hope you enjoy it.